 For the over 100 million people who currently subscribe, this makes no difference.
-However, if you are not already a Prime member, there is one way to get in on this year's 36 hours of deals (July 16 to 17), without paying the $12.99 monthly fee or $119 annual fee: Sign up for the free, 30-day trial.
+However, if you are not already a Prime member, there is one way to get in on this year's 48 hours of deals (July 15 to 16), without paying the $12.99 monthly fee or $119 annual fee (or the Amazon Prime Student membership annual fee of $59): Sign up for the free, 30-day trial.
 Doing so gives you access to all the Prime Day savings, as well as free two-day shipping privileges, Prime Music, and Prime Video.
 You get all the same perks as a paying member, temporarily, without paying a cent.

 Just don't forget to cancel the membership before your 30 days are up.
 If you don't, Amazon will automatically upgrade your account to a paid membership plan and your clever attempt to sidestep the one rule of Prime Day will not work out in your favor.